Tell us about a project you worked on you are especially proud of and why. What was your role?

 What's the biggest misconception about what you do?

-That it's not important, that it can't have a HUGE impact, that it's not a vital, artistic piece of a completed song, that it's the difference between a "record" and a "demo".
+That it's not important, that it can't have a HUGE impact, that it's not a vital, artistic piece of a completed song, that there's no difference between a "record" and a "demo" in terms of major A&Rs loving a record.
+A mixed song ALWAYS does better in pitches than ones that aren't.

 What questions do you ask prospective clients?